StefanHristov1997/GuessANumber_Console_Game/README.md

 # INPUT & OUTPUT

-▶️ The input is very simple, you sould choose the numbers between 1 - 100 then press "Enter".
+▶️ The input is very simple, you should choose the numbers between 1 - 100 then press "Enter".

 ▶️ The computer returns the information whether the number is greater or less than the number you selected until you guess the correct number.